Creativity during pregnancy

 We also ask for your consent in advance to collect your birth data from the center where you deliver, to determine stress parameters and telomere length (a marker of your child’s health) from the umbilical cord blood and placenta after birth.
 Longer questionnaires can be completed online at your leisure at home, shorter ones before or after an intervention on your portable phone.
 We would also be happy to accompany you after delivery and would also send you a questionnaire about your child’s development online at 6 months and 2 years after delivery.

 The Foundation Berliner Philharmoniker intends to document the project with pictures, sound and video recordings.
 Please inform us at the time of registration if you do not wish to be part of such an documentation.

 The Philharmonie Berlin has a professional hygiene concept that will be applied depending on the situation.

 Integrating art projects into pregnancy and describing the positive effects is a goal of the Clara Angela Foundation, which will provide an evaluation of the data.
 Finally, it may be important for all pregnant women to learn about the positive impact of music programs on the well-being of expectant parents and their children.
 Therefore, an experienced clinical team will accompany you on site and during further evaluation.

 Participation in this study is voluntary without costs.
 The concerts and courses of the standard program take place in rooms of the Philharmonie Berlin.

 Will my personal data be treated confidentially?

-At any time, you have the right to be informed about your data, the correction of data, deletion or restriction in processing, as well as the right to complain to the supervisory authority responsible for data protection.
+At any time, you have the right to obtain information about your data, the correction of data, deletion or restriction in processing, as well as the right to lodge a complaint with the supervisory authority responsible for data protection.

-Dr. Elisabeth Schalinski
+Frau Dr. Elisabeth Schalinski